VenkatArchitect/final/README.md

          prefect>=2.3.1
          boto3>=1.24.61

+       * Copy exp-requirements.txt, exp.py, and exp-deploy.py from your local copy to a directory/environment
+         in EXP_SERVER where you will run the server.

+       * Do 'sudo yum install' in Linux environments.

+       * run "pip3 install -r exp-requirements.txt" to install the dependencies.
+         Note: In the latest versions of Python, pip3 is just pip.
+Check what works in your EXP_SERVER.

-       * Start the Prefect Orion UI using command 'prefect orion start' in a terminal of the EXP_AWS_EC2
+       * Start the Prefect Cloud UI using command in the browser - "https://app.prefect.cloud".
+Create a workspace where you will be monitoring all the flow runs.

+       * Link your local environment to the workspace created in the previous step using:
+         "prefect cloud workspace set" and then selecting the workspace from the options provided.

-       * Start Prefect agent in one more terminal of EXP_AWS_EC2 using command 'prefect agent start -q <QUEUE_NAME>
+       * Start Prefect agent in a terminal of EXP_SERVER using command 'prefect agent start -q <QUEUE_NAME>
          Note: The QUEUE_NAME is specified under the deployment definition in exp_deploy.py

-       * Run 'python3 exp_deploy.py' or 'python exp_deploy.py' depending on what Python Version 3 is available in your AWS EC2 instance.
+       * Run 'python3 exp_deploy.py' or 'python exp_deploy.py' depending on what Python Version 3 is available in your machine.
 It is recommended that you run Python 3.9.13 for the latest and stable version in the 3.9 branch.

        * The python program exp_deploy.py runs and does the following: